slve/json.test/README.md

 1. Discover `./example.test` add your tests use any commands like [`curl`](https://en.wikipedia.org/wiki/CURL) or [`mongorestore`](https://docs.mongodb.com/manual/reference/program/mongorestore/).
    Hint: You can copy cURL commands in your Network tab: right click, Copy > Copy as cURL.
 Works in modern browsers.
 2. Run `./main.sh`.
-   Background: Json.test will generate ./titles ./expected and ./queries.sh.
+   Background: Json.test takes all the .test files in this folder and generates ./titles ./expected and ./queries.sh.
 These are just helper files, you can even add them to your .gitignore file.
-   Json.test will also run ./queries.sh, sanitizes, compares and reports.
+   Json.test then runs ./queries.sh, sanitizes, compares and reports.
 3. Check out the output and the ./log file.
 4. Discover the [jq tutorial](https://stedolan.github.io/jq/tutorial/) and the local `./sanitize` file here in the repo, which serves not only as an example but json.test actively uses it.
 5. Discover the source code [main.sh](https://github.com/slve/json.test/blob/master/main.sh).